HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ## Well-known URIs

 Well-known URIs provide a standardized mechanism for designating specific locations for site-wide metadata and services.
-Defined by [RFC 8615](https://www.rfc-editor.org/rfc/pdfrfc/rfc8615.txt.pdf), a well-known URI is identified by a path component that begins with the prefix `/.well-known/`.
+Defined by <a hreflang="en" href="https://www.rfc-editor.org/rfc/pdfrfc/rfc8615.txt.pdf">RFC 8615</a>, a well-known URI is identified by a path component that begins with the prefix `/.well-known/`.
 This allows clients to discover specific resources without needing prior knowledge about a site's URL scheme.

 ### security.txt

-The well-known [`security.txt`](https://www.rfc-editor.org/rfc/rfc8615.txt) file is a standardized file format that websites use to communicate vulnerability reporting information.
+The well-known <a hreflang="en" href="https://www.rfc-editor.org/rfc/rfc8615.txt">`security.txt`</a> file is a standardized file format that websites use to communicate vulnerability reporting information.
 White hat hackers and penetration testers can use this file to find contact details, PGP keys, policies, and other information for responsible disclosure.

 {{ figure_markup(
   image="security-text-property-usage.png",